 - Hair should be at least 7 inches (17cm) long and in good condition.
 Hair should be washed and dried before donation.
 Wet hair goes mouldy in the post!

 - Hair can be from any gender, colour (not henna) or texture, but not dry or frizzy (they accept Afro hair, not dreadlocks).

-- Grey hair can be accepted if the colour is permanent (but not if semi-permanent as the colour will wash out, and leave children wearing grey wigs).
+- Grey hair can be accepted if colour is permanent (but not if semi-permanent as the colour will wash out).

-- You can also donate used hair extensions (at least 16 inches or 46cm, washed twice and completely dried) and wigs (both must be real human hair).
+- You can also donate used hair extensions (at least 16 inches or 46cm, washed twice and completely dried) and wigs (must be human hair).

 - When donating, ask your stylist to secure the hair with a band, and cut just above.
-Braid and secure the other end, to stop it tangling in the post.
+Braid and secure the other end, to stop it tangling.